-What Can a Handyman Do in Jasper in Jasper County, Missouri?
+What Can a Handyman Do Without a License in Jasper in Jasper County, Missouri?

 Missouri does not issue a single statewide “general contractor” license for typical handyman/remodeling work; instead, contractor and trade licensing is largely handled at the city/county (local) level, plus state-regulated specialty trades.
 In Jasper (Jasper County), you should expect local business licensing and local building permits to control most handyman activity.
 There is no broadly-applicable statewide “handyman exemption” dollar threshold in Missouri because the state generally does not license general contractors; however, local code/permit rules and local trade licensing still limit what you can do.